Table of Contents

 Once a male and a female have mated, they will then move into a marshy area where the female will start to build her nest of mud, vegetation and sticks.
 After which, she will deposit her eggs and provide enough nesting material to keep the eggs warm.
 These eggs, as much as 45 or as little as 10 are generally laid between June and July.

 The eggs will undergo an incubation period of 65 days and during this time.
 The temperature of the nest will depict what sex the baby alligators will be.
 During the incubation process, the female will act as guard to make sure they are well protected.
 The male alligator will stand guard as well, protecting his territory from all predators.
 Raccoons are known nest raiders when it comes to alligator eggs and can completely destroy a nest, if given the chance.

 While mating starts in late spring, by the end of June the mating pair will separate so that the female can start to build her nest and prepare herself for guarding for the best months to come.

 During the incubation period, the mother alligator has to watch carefully over her the eggs because nearby predators are always lurking.
 Raccoons, skunks, and opossums are always on the prowl to raid nests for eggs.
 Fewer than 70 percent of alligator eggs survive due to predators and weather conditions.

 This is a picture of an alligator nest and a camera to monitor the happenings for research.
 In this photo, you’ll find a limpkin standing on top of the nest and as I watched, the limpkin was just walking over it to get to the water just on the other side.
 It is important to stay away from any piles of rotting grass when out around nature areas that are known for alligators.
-The mother alligator will become very aggressive if she believes that her babies are in danger.
+The mother alligator will become very aggressive if she believes that her babies or eggs are in danger.